developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/barcode/index.md

 ###Bluetooth Scanner Support On Android Devices

-On Android platform, Enterprise Browser doesnot support Bluetooth Scanner on TC70 GA1 device.
+Enterprise Browser does not support Bluetooth scanners on the Zebra TC70 GA1 device.

-On Android platform, Enterprise Browser supports Bluetooth Scanner from Android Kitkat version and above.
+Enterprise Browser supports Bluetooth scanners on devices running Android Kitkat and higher.

 ###Viewfinder Position Parameters